opencobra/memote/README.rst

 Installation
 ============

-**Please Note**: With its
-`retirement on the horizon <https://pythonclock.org>`_ we decided to stop testing against Python 2.7, and `like many others <https://python3statement.org>`_, want to focus entirely on Python 3.
-Hence, we cannot guarantee that `memote` will still function as expected on older versions of Python.

-Before installing `memote`, make sure that you have correctly installed the latest version of `git <https://git-scm.com/>`_.
+Before installing `MEMOTE`, please make sure that you have correctly installed the latest version of `git <https://git-scm.com/>`_.

 Moreover, we highly recommend creating a Python virtualenv for your model testing purposes.

-To install `memote`, run this command in your terminal:
+To install `MEMOTE`, run this command in your terminal:

 .. code-block:: console

     $ pip install memote

-This is the preferred method to install `memote`, as it will always install the most recent stable release.
+This is the preferred method to install `MEMOTE`, as it will always install the most recent stable release.

 .. who-start